sous-chefs/mysql/README.md

 | MySQLAdmin Path | ['rackspace_mysql']['server']['mysqladmin_bin'] | Path to the mysqladmin binary |
 | MySQL binary path | ['rackspace_mysql']['server']['mysql_bin']    | Path to the mysql binary |

-The options for my.cnf are to numerous to list here.
-However, a standard hash format is used.
+The options for my.cnf are to numerous to list here, however, a standard hash format is used.
+For the my.cnf template this cookbook uses a config hash methodology per [rackspace-cookbooks/contributing](https://github.com/rackspace-cookbooks/contributing/blob/master/CONTRIBUTING.md).
 The config has is broken up into blocks for each section of the my.cnf config to allow easy adding of extra options by calling recipes.
-The general layout is node['rackspace_mysql']['config'][block][option] = Config Inner hash
+The general layout is `node['rackspace_mysql']['config'][block][option] = ConfigInnerHash`
 Where:
 * option is the option name, i.e. 'port'
 * block corresponds to the my.cnf block the option goes in, i.e. 'mysqld'